 “We continue to negotiate in good faith with very good proposals that benefit employees today and build a stronger future for all of us,” the company said in a prepared statement sent to Reuters.

-In addition to product allocation at closed U.S. plants such as Lordstown Assembly and Detroit-Hamtramck, the union is believed to be seeking increased wages, a revised pension plan and a clear path to full-time employment for temporary part-time workers once they have been with the company for a certain amount of time.
+In addition to product allocation at closed U.S. plants such as Lordstown Assembly and Detroit-Hamtramck, the union is believed to be seeking increased wages, a revised pension plan and a clear path to full-time employment for temporary workers once they have been with the company for a certain amount of time.

 Reports emerged last month indicating that GM planned to produce its forthcoming battery-electric pickup truck at Detroit-Hamtramck and convert Lordstown into a battery production facility in order to appease the union’s demands.
 Production of the electric truck isn’t slated to begin for a few years, however, which would leave the Detroit-area plant idle for the time being.
 It is not clear how many jobs battery production would bring to Lordstown, though it seems this would hinge on the popularity of future GM EVs.

 GM is not utilizing the full capacity of the Orion Assembly plant north of Detroit that currently builds the Chevrolet Bolt EV and the automaker discontinued the Chevrolet Volt last year due to low demand.